-The training and resources are ideal for youth leaders, secondary schools and colleges, emergency services professionals and driving instructors.
+The resources are ideal for youth leaders, secondary schools and colleges, emergency services professionals and driving instructors.
 Teachers can also make use of our guide to teaching road safety and sign up to our termly educator bulletin.

 If you’re a young person wanting to make a difference, stand up for safe and sustainable travel by: